-I’ ve really been wanting to be more intentional about blessing people around me with random acts of kindness.
-I wanted these acts to be more than what would be considered common courtesy, such as holding a door for someone, and I wanted things that could be done inexpensively, since we’re a single-income family.
+I’ve really been wanting to be more intentional about blessing people around me with random acts of kindness.
+I wanted these acts to be more than what would be considered common courtesy, such as holding a door for someone, and I needed things that could be done inexpensively.

 I was having trouble coming up with ideas, so I did what any smart blogger would do – I asked the Weird, Unsocialized Homeschoolers Facebook page fans!
 They (you) are some smart folks!